-2Reports of Title VII Sexual and Gender-Based Harassment will be addressed under UA's Equal Opportunity and Discriminatory Harassment Policy.
+2 Reports of Title VII Sexual and Gender-Based Harassment will be addressed under UA's Equal Opportunity and Discriminatory Harassment Policy.

-Harassment is (1) unwelcome abusive or hostile behavior, (2) that is discriminatory on the basis of sex, sexual orientation, gender identity, gender expression, (3) targeted at a particular individual, and (4) the conditions in either (1) or (2) below are present: (1) An employee or a student 3 conditioning the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual conduct (often referred to as "quid pro quo" harassment); or (2) Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and/or objectively offensive that it effectively denies a person equal access to the University's education program or activity (often referred to as "hostile environment" harassment).
-In evaluating conduct, the University will consider the totality of known circumstances, including, but not limited to: The frequency, nature and severity of the conduct; Whether the conduct was physically threatening; Whether the incident involved severe humiliation rather than was merely offensive; The effect of the conduct on the Complainant's mental or emotional state; Whether the conduct was directed at more than one person; Whether the Complainant was offended by the conduct; Whether the conduct arose in the context of other discriminatory conduct; Whether the conduct unreasonably interfered with the Complainant's educational or work performance and/or University programs or activities; and Whether the conduct implicates concerns related to academic freedom or protected speech.
+Harassment is (1) unwelcome abusive or hostile behavior, (2) that is discriminatory on the basis of sex, sexual orientation, gender identity, gender expression, (3) targeted at a particular individual, and (4) the conditions in either (1) or (2) below are present: (1) An employee or a student 3 conditioning the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual conduct (often referred to as "quid pro quo" harassment); or (2) Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and/or objectively offensive that it effectively denies a person equal access to the University's education program or activity (ofter referred to as "hostile environment" harassment).
+In evaluating conduct, the University will consider the totality of known circumstances, including, but not limited to: • The frequency, nature and severity of the conduct; • Whether the conduct was physically threatening; • Whether the incident involved severe humiliation rather than was merely offensive; • The effect of the conduct on the Complainant's mental or emotional state; • Whether the conduct was directed at more than one person; Whether the Complainant was offended by the conduct;Whether the conduct arose in the context of other discriminatory conduct; • Whether the conduct unreasonably interfered with the Complainant's educational or work performance and/or University programs or activities; and • Whether the conduct implicates concerns related to academic freedom or protected speech.
 FED Sexual harassment under Title IX means conduct on the basis of sex that satisfies one or more of the following: (1) An employee of the recipient conditioning the provision of an aid, benefit, or service of the recipient on an individual's participation in unwelcome sexual conduct; (2) Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the recipient's education program or activity; or (3) "Sexual assault" as defined in 20 U.S.C.
 1092(f)(6)(A)(v), "dating violence" as defined in 34 U.S.C.
 12291(a)(10), "domestic violence as defined in 34 U.S.C.
 12291(a)(8), or "stalking" as defined in 34 U.S.C.
 AL 12291(a)(30).
-34 C.F.R. § 106.30(a). n/a 1117 SEXUAL OR GENDER-BASED DISCRIMINATION TTA In addition to the Prohibited Conduct outlined herein, unlawful discrimination on the basis of sex, sexual UA orientation, gender identity, gender expression, and pregnancy is prohibited by this Policy.
+34 C.F.R. § 106.30(a). n/a SEXUAL OR GENDER-BASED DISCRIMINATION UA In addition to the Prohibited Conduct outlined herein, unlawful discrimination on the basis of sex, sexual orientation, gender identity, gender expression, and pregnancy is prohibited by this Policy.
 Title VII makes it "unlawful for an employer to fail or refuse to hire or to discharge any individual, or otherwise to discriminate against any individual because of such individual's, sex,."
-42 U.S.C. § 2000e- 2(a)(1).
-This includes protection for an employee's pregnancy, childbirth, and related medical conditions (42 U.S.C. § 2000e(k)) and an employee's gender identity, gender expression, transgender, and sexual orientation FED (Bostock v.
-Clayton Cty., Georgia, 140 S. Ct.
+42 U.S.C. § 2000e-2(a)(1).
+This includes protection for an employee's pregnancy, childbirth, and related medical conditions (42) FED U.S.C. § 2000e(k)) and an employee's gender identity, gender expression, transgender, and sexual orientation (Bostock v.
+Clayton Cty., Georgia , 140 S. Ct.
 1731 (2020)).
-Title IX provides that "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
-20 U.S.C. § 1681(a) AL n/a
+FED